theaquamarine/windows-powershell-docs/docset/windows/networktransition/set-netisatapconfiguration.md

 ```

 ### -ResolutionIntervalSeconds
-Specifies how often in seconds that Windows Server® 2012 attempts to contact the specified ISATAP server.
+Specifies how often in seconds that Windows Server??
+2012 attempts to contact the specified ISATAP server.

 ```yaml
 Type: UInt32